 Around one-third of car accidents are rear-end collisions, according to information published by the National Highway and Traffic Safety Administration.

 Usually, following a rear-end collision, the back driver is presumed to be at fault.
 If you were the front driver, then you may think that you do not need to speak to an attorney.
-However, if there was a serious injury or property damage, then you should still speak to an experienced attorney.
+However, if there was a serious injury or property damage, then you should still speak to an experienced Sarasota personal injury lawyer.

 If you were not at fault for the accident, then it is important that you are not left out of pocket.
 The other party could have representation, and it is important that you do too.